 Setting up Google Analytics

-Google Tag Manager is useful for adding the Google Analytics code to your site and also make it easy to add retargeting tags to your website.
-You can sign up to the Facebook and Twitter advertising platforms and add the retargeting tags to your site to up your audience building game.
-More information on doing that here and here.
+Google Tag Manager is useful for adding the Google Analytics code to your site and also makes it easy to add retargeting tags to your website.

 Limitations and Considerations